madetech/blog/posts/there_is_more_to_code_quality_than_coverage.md

 Language style guides aren’t anything new, but the enforcement of a consistent code style within the team aids readability, and understanding.
 We run style analysis on both our Ruby and SCSS files, and fail the build for anything deemed a serious violation.
 For example, missing spaces around a brace will fail the build, while an unnecessary double quote will just get you a warning.

 ###Security
 Writing secure code has to be a top priority, so identifying any potential vulnerabilities in your codebase as early as possible is a must.
 The vulnerabilities you should be looking are Remote code execution, cross site scripting, SQL injection, and string formating.
-We run this analysis on a build thats successfully passed all unit and feature test, the thinking being that this [build] is code could reach production.
+We run static analysis after feature and unit testing to guard against these common pitfalls, the thinking being that this [build] could reach production.
+In addition to static analysis, you could run any number of security scans on your application once it is deployed out.

 To test these areas we use [at time of writing] the following gems: